plloydsmith/rmdcev/README.md

 ## Estimation

-As an example, let's simulate some data using Gamma specification.
+As an example, we can simulate some data using the Gamma specification.

 ```{r}